JECS2025/JECS2025/README.md

 # 👋 Hi, I’m Jordan.
 ### 💻Aspiring Cybersecurity Professional
 ## 🖋️About Me
-Currently in resettlement with clear direction on pursuing a career within cybersecurity.
+Currently working as a Product Support Engineer with clear direction on pursuing a career within cybersecurity.
 I'm currently expanding my knowledge and skillsets through continuous theoretical and practical learning.
 My aim is to use this portfolio to showcase what I've been working on and how I've achieved the outcome.

 ## 📄Certificates
 - CompTIA A+